leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - Josh might be biased here due to his own tough upbringing.
 Having something to drive you when all else fails definitely helps with motivation, such as Lincoln, Rowling, or Jim Carrey.
 There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.*

-- How has your investment thesis involved?
-Do you have any investments being driven by Covid?
-  - We've tracked this, and about 20 out of the 130 or so Lux companies are directly impacted, whether they're 3D printing swabs or scanning physical spaces
-  - All of that has been totally unintentional, nothing we're doing purposely for Covid
-  - The vast majority of VC will be investing in telepresence space, so I'm not interested in that

-- VC is a less transactional business than for example retail
-  - Game theoretic; I'm only as good as the last deal I did, and have to maintain my long term reputation, which will be compromised if I exploit someone
-  - The payback of an investor exploiting someone naive would be pretty swift. e.g. news would travel quickly if a founder got screwed over on terms

-*LL - I'm less certain on this.
-There are VC firms that have given tough deals, fired founders, or backed competitors, and they've all still managed to survive so far.
-If you're able to write large checks regardless of the situation, seems like there'll always be a company that seeks you out.
-Whether that leads to a positive outcome for all is a separate issue.*

-- How does someone know there's space to break into?
-  - I'm psychotically obsessed on competitive advantage
-  - Looking at things where nobody else is there
+- **Entrepreneurship requires understanding what consensus is**
-  - **This requires understanding of consensus,** have to understand shared realities and breaking through that shared reality
+  - \[Being a good entrepreneur isn't just about ignoring reality\], it requires understanding of consensus.
+You have to understand shared realities and break through that shared reality
-  - Entrepreneurship is arrogance of the highest order, requires you knowing what everyone else believes, and then having the confidence to say you're going in a different direction
+  - Entrepreneurship is arrogance of the highest order.
+It requires you knowing what everyone else believes, and then having the confidence to say you're going in a different direction
   - That's the status seeking, identity creating thing I think we call creativity

-- There's a lot of latent pricing power in some companies e.g. Spectrum, Fios that could have raised prices but didn't due to fear of backlash.
-  - And when they do, that'll result in others coming to provide competing services
-  - **I'm bullish on areas that haven't raised pricing and likely will.** When the incumbents do it'll create whitespace for new companies to come in with disruptive situation

-*LL - Unsure if I entirely understand Josh's last point here.
-It seems he advocates for investing in startups in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
-They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet, since that demonstrates latent customer value.*

 *LL - Similar to the principle of [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence "Fence"), that you shouldn't change something until you understand the reason behind the current state, it's usually worth understanding why your proposed business doesn't yet exist.
 Sometimes ideas that sound great at first (group coupons, meal kits, DTC) don't work because the market is too small, customer acquisition is too expensive, or the unit economics don't make sense.*

-- Being an authentic contrarian vs a consensus contrarian
+- **Being an authentic contrarian vs a consensus contrarian is painful**
-  - Peter Thiel \[3\] is an example of an authentic contrarian, compared to everyone who says they are contrarian but aren't really
-    - However, Thiel also has a measure of what everyone else believes
+  - Peter Thiel is an example of an authentic contrarian, compared to everyone who says they are contrarian but aren't really.
+To do so, he has a good understanding of what everyone else believes
-  - **It's not just the ability to withstand being misunderstood, but also being disliked.** You need to still have comfort in discomfort
+  - It's not just the ability to withstand being misunderstood, but also being disliked.
+You need to still have comfort in discomfort
-  - The most painful feeling is to be socially ostracised, whether that's through technology or other means
-    - It's why people trying to leave any sect experience so much pain, spite, tribal exclusion
+  - The most painful feeling is to be socially ostracised, whether that's through technology or other means.
+It's why people trying to leave any sect experience so much pain from the tribal exclusion
-  - Elements of truth in the [Asch conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments "Asch"), [Milgram Shock](https://www.simplypsychology.org/milgram.html "Milgram"), [Zimbardo prison](https://www.simplypsychology.org/zimbardo.html "Zimbardo") experiments, though some results are being questioned
+  - There are elements of truth in the [Asch conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments "Asch"), [Milgram Shock](https://www.simplypsychology.org/milgram.html "Milgram"), and [Zimbardo prison](https://www.simplypsychology.org/zimbardo.html "Zimbardo") experiments, though some results are being questioned
-    - These experiments show that due to social pressure, many people will feel it's not worth pursuing truth, and would rather have the comfort of being accepeted
+  - These experiments show that due to social pressure, many people will feel it's not worth pursuing truth.
+They'd rather have the comfort of being accepeted
-    - Having an ally helps.
+  - They also show that having an ally helps.
 You need to not be the only lunatic
-    - If you can get just one person's support it'll lead to great things.
+  - Similarly, if you can get just one person's support as an entrepreneur it can lead to great things
   - If you're an entrepreneur that hasn't had someone believe in them, and then you get someone that agrees with your vision, that sets a chain reaction off

 *LL - I've written about the replicability issues with the Stanford prison experiment before [here.](https://www.leonlinsx.com/stanford-prison-replicability/ "stanford") I do agree that people will agree with options that are not optimal due to social pressure.
 There are also cases such as [the Abilene paradox](https://en.wikipedia.org/wiki/Abilene_paradox "paradox") where the group decides on an action that is counter to the preferences of most of the group.
 The nuance though is whether people do so for decisions of consequence or not.*

-**Search for meaning**
+- **I'm bullish on investing in startups in areas that haven't raised pricing and likely will.**
+  - There's latent pricing power in some companies e.g. Spectrum, Fios that could have raised prices but didn't due to fear of backlash.
+  - When they do, that'll result in others coming to provide competing services
+  - This will create whitespace for new companies to come in with disruptive solutions

+*LL - Unsure if I entirely understand Josh's last point here.
+It seems he advocates for investing in the startup rather than the incumbent, which would be opposite to how Buffett or perhaps a value investor would think.
+They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet, since that demonstrates latent customer value.*

+**5. The worst terrorist attack would be revealing our hidden selves in other contexts**

+- **There's something really powerful about exploring the meaning of meaning**
+  - Thinking about the objects around us, the meaning they might hold for others that is lost on us.
+  - Stories can inject meaning into an object e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
+  - Situations like this happen all the time and yet we're unaware.
+There's something really powerful there to explore
+  - Objects also have many uses, and require context to be understood.
+In one case it can be dangerous, in another nobody cares.
+That meta labeling of this happens is complicated

+- **We each have lots of hidden selves, depending on the context**
+  - The way I am with you vs an entrepreneur vs a board meeting is all different.
+There's different power dynamics and expectations
+  - Some of these groups don't even know about each other
+  - I don't think these selves are overtly hidden, they're just not relevant for different contexts
+  - I've always thought that the worst terrorist attack would be if we just released everyone's emails and texts for the past year, since that would reveal private thoughts about others

+- **Great artistic expression comes because somebody wants to communicate and finds their medium to do so**
   - I like the thought experiment of imagining a world where a person existed but the technology didn't e.g. Mozart without the harpsicle, Gates without the PC, Hendrix without the electric guitar
-  - **Great artistic expression comes because somebody wants to communicate and finds their medium to do so**
-  - There's something broken in you, you don't feel understood
+  - Creatives often feel that there's something broken inside, they don't feel understood
   - You want to find the instrument to express yourself

 *LL - If you want crazy outcomes you'll likely be dealing with crazy people.
 There is no line between genius and madness, the only thing that distinguishes them is whether consensus comes around to agree with you.
-We all admire Newton now, and conveniently forget he spent a good amount of time on alchemy.
-That made sense for this time, but is a crazy idea in hindsight.
-I feel that everyone has crazy ideas, and don't execute on most due to fear of social isolation.*
+We all admire Newton now, and conveniently forget [he spent a good amount of time on alchemy.](https://www.discovermagazine.com/the-sciences/isaac-newton-worlds-most-famous-alchemist "Newton") That made sense for this time, but is a crazy idea in hindsight.
+What is brilliant now might have, and likely would have, failed in the past*

-- There's something really powerful about exploring the meaning of meaning
-  - Thinking about the objects around us, the meaning they might hold for others that is lost on us
-   - e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
-  - Situations like this happen all the time and we're unaware.
-There's something really powerful there to explore
-   - Stories can inject meaning into an object
-  - There's also so many uses of an object.
-In one case it can be dangerous, in another nobody cares.
-It's complicated on how the meta labeling of these happens
+- **Comedians reveal great truths about human nature**
+  - Cancel culture is resulting in virtually nil tolerance if someone makes one footfall
+  - People that have great contributions to society are being shut down.
+They are being advised to stay low, out of the limelight
+  - Comedians are an entire class of people we pay to reveal uncomfortable truths.
+    - The social scientists of human nature
+    - Given permission to say the things people might be thinking but are afraid to say
+    - Comedians reveal great truths.
+Probably so many of them depressed because they see truth and are burdened by the truths they see
+  - It's also an interesting phenomenon on figuring out what is the shared collective temperature and who gets to set that

+*LL - Can you separate the idea from the person?
+Should you?
+Given the crazy genius hypothesis above, should we expect unpalatable statements from our idols every now and then?
+I try to evaluate ideas on their own merit, but it's impossible to do without bias.*

 - **Are we going too quick in some areas?**
   - Many ideas and concepts require context to be understood, and there's nuance in everything